Only 360€ per week!

-The accommodation is located in Pejeng Kaja which has shared rooms for participants including facilities as well as enough space for them interact and enjoy their time in Bali.
-There are 2 centers in Pejeng which are specially furnished for the participant accommodation namely Santi Rahayu and Melati.
+The accommodation is located in Pejeng Kaja which has shared rooms for participants including all facilities as well as enough space for them to interact and enjoy their time in Bali.
+There are two centers in Pejeng which are specially furnished for the participants’ accommodation namely Santi Rahayu and Melati.

-Indonesian food is tasty and diverse and you can expect to experience a myriad of flavors and meals during your stay.
-Typical dishes included mie goreng (fried noodles and vegetables), nasi goreng (fried rice and vegetables) or gado gado (mixed vegetables with a satay sauce).
-For those who do not eat meat, Indonesian cooking uses a lot of tofu and tempeh (soybeans), we also provide some of western dishes.
-Breakfasts are varied and include pancakes, fresh fruit, toast etc. Tea, coffee and purified water is available at the house.
-We do not recommend that you drink the tap water.
+Indonesian food is tasty and diverse and you can expect to experience a myriad of flavours and meals during your stay.
+Typical dishes included Mie Goreng (fried noodles and vegetables), Nasi Goreng (fried rice and vegetables) or Gado Gado (mixed vegetables with a satay sauce).
+For those who do not eat meat, Indonesian cooking uses a lot of tofu and tempeh (soybeans), some western dishes would also be available.
+Breakfasts are varied and include pancakes, fresh fruit, toast etc. Tea, coffee and purified water are available at the house.
+We do not recommend drinking tap water.

-Our houses are located in Pejeng village and it will take about 15-20 minutes to reach the center of Ubud.
+Our houses are located in Pejeng village and it will take about 15-30 minutes by car to reach the center of Ubud depending on the traffic.

-There are some grocery shops in the village and 24 hours mini mart in Ubud center.
+There are grocery shops in the village and 24 hours mini-marts are available in Ubud center.

-There are small local shops which will take 5-10 minutes by walk where you will be able to find everything that you need.
+There are small local shops which will take 5-10 minutes by a walk where you will be able to find everything that you need.